 My boys discovered this unique STEM toy when we visited my brother’s family this summer.
 It’s everything kids love about marble runs with a few added components that make it perfect for older kids (recommended 8+, although my seven-year-old enjoyed it, too).
 In this set, kids can design and build their own race tracks and experiment with gravity, magnetism, and kinetics to propel the metal ball to the finish.
 It’s intriguing enough that I even found myself down on the floor experimenting with the kids!

 We have loved magnet tiles for years, and we have a set of our own (see it and our other favorite building toys here), but my kids went crazy when they saw this amazing set at my brother’s house.
 Between this one and the Gravitrax (above), they basically played with marbles the whole time we were at their house.
 I’m not complaining.
-This one is on my own holiday shopping list this year.
+We’ve now purchased our own set, and the kids love to build marble mazes.

 Lego may not be a unique gift idea, but they are popular for good reason.
 With virtually infinite ways to imagine and build, it’s a young inventor’s dream!
 We have bought lots of Lego sets over the years, but one of my best finds for my inventor boy might have been the Lego gadgets kit I got him last year for Christmas.
 It’s a book filled with instructions for building simple machines + all the gears and other elements needed to build them.
 Of ALL the gifts he got for Christmas, this was his favorite.